johnhuang316/class-report/README.md

 ### Web Interface

 1. Open your browser and navigate to `http://localhost:8000`
-2. Enter your Notion page ID or URL in the form
+2. Upload photos from your device (multiple photos supported)
+3. Enter classroom notes and activities in the text area
-3. Click "Generate Report"
+4. Click "Generate Report"
-4. You'll be redirected to a success page with a link to your new Notion report
+5. You'll be redirected to a success page with:
+   - A link to your new Notion report
+   - A preview of the generated report content
+   - The uploaded images (stored in Google Cloud Storage, local copies deleted)

 ### API Usage